 You can train a dog to sit, stand, run and do other tricks for you, but not to fart and burp.
 It is most likely to get caught up in a situation when you are chilling with your house guests, and your dog ruins the vibe of your house with its noisy burps or farts.
-We want to tell our fellow pooch moms and dads that it is ok for your dog to get gassy sometimes.
+We want to tell our fellow pooch moms and dads that it is ok for your emotional support dog to get gassy sometimes.

 It is common as dogs easily swallow air during eating, and sometimes, their bad eating habits also contribute to a poor stomach.
 However, if the gastric problems of your dog are more than usual, you shouldn’t mind choosing an antacid for dogs like Famotidine.
 You must have used Famotidine for your own use, but you can also give it to your dog.
 It is quite a safe drug, and vets prescribe it for dogs with gastrointestinal problems.
 Keep reading if you want to have better insight regarding the use of Famotidine medication for dogs.

 What is Famotidine?
-What is its use in Dogs?
+What is Its Use in Dogs?

 Famotidine is an H2-receptor antagonist drug used as an “extra-label” or “off-label drug” in dogs, cats, and other small mammals.
 This drug is used to control the stomach acid levels that are secreted in excess in conditions such as;

 - Stomach inflammation caused due to stress and kidney dysfunction.

 Other than this, Famotidine can also be used to treat